Baptism

 Through baptism, we are made a member of Christ's Church.
 We believe that, as Christians, we share in the one baptism of the Lord.
 Therefore, we do not re-baptize.
 The grace of God given at baptism is indelible and does not need repeating.

-• Every person's circumstances are unique so we try to take it on a person-by-person basis.
-In general, only those baptized at St. Lawrence Newman Center and have some current relational connection with us, either as an active parishioner, or undergrad or graduate student at the University of Minnesota.
+Every person's circumstances are unique so we try to take it on a person-by-person basis.
+In general, only those baptized at St. Lawrence Newman Center have some current relational connection with us, either as an active parishioner, or undergrad or graduate student at the University of Minnesota.
 You may email Fr.
 Jake Anderson to discuss the circumstance further.

 Next